 Which kids plates are dishwasher-safe?

-You’ll need to check the packaging on each individual plate, though most will say that they are dishwasher-safe.
+Check the packaging on each individual plate, though most will say they are dishwasher-safe.
 I recommend using the top rack only if you want to put them through the dishwasher.

 To keep kids plates in the best shape and avoid exposing them to super high heat (which can cause them to break down), I recommend washing them by hand.